Lemoncode/parcel-by-sample/04 bootstrap/README.md

 </html>
 ```

-- Let's sstart the project and check that we got bootstrap styles.
+- Let's start the project and check that we got bootstrap styles.

 ```
 npm start